Miguel Vargas Player Props: Dodgers vs. Cubs

-After going 1-for-4 in his last game, Miguel Vargas and the Los Angeles Dodgers take on the Chicago Cubs (who will start Justin Steele) at 10:10 PM ET on Friday.
+Miguel Vargas -- 0-for-3 in his last game -- will be in action for the Los Angeles Dodgers against the Chicago Cubs, with Jameson Taillon on the mound, on April 15 at 9:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-3) against the Cubs.

 Miguel Vargas Game Info & Props vs. the Cubs